FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 **（4）Count total TPS**

 Single Web3SDK can send enough transactions to meet the parallel execution limit of node.
 It needs multiple Web3SDK to send tranactions.
-And by simply suming the TPS of each transaction won't be correct, so the TPS should be acquired from node directly.
+And by simply summing the TPS of each transaction won't be correct, so the TPS should be acquired from node directly.

 Count TPS from log file using script